-Case study – Microfilm
+Case study – Microfilm and film conversion

 Nuclear power generator chooses microfilm for vital record archive